“Life is a process of self-assembly.”

 He came up with a molecule made of two kinds of alternating segments, like lengths of a broomstick connected by lengths of chain.
 The broomstick segments provide the basic framework of the sensor.
 They share a code that allows them to attach to each other so the entire structure folds up like a road map.
 The chain segments could be bits of protein or DNA—something that will recognize and bind to the target.
 At each end of the sensor, Li attached a different color fluorescent dye.

 At rest, the sensor is fully folded and the dyes at the ends are close to each other.
 When the recognition segments (the lengths of chain) bind to their target, their structure changes.
-That, in turn, makes the folds open up, which makes the dyes at the ends move farther apart, which changes the color you see (see illustration, page 34).
+That, in turn, makes the folds open up, which makes the dyes at the ends move farther apart, which changes the color you see (cf. illustration below).

 Li built the framework segments, incorporating code features so they would match up and make the sensor fold.
 The next step was to select linker segments that would be the “sensing” part of the sensor.
 He needed to use something that would recognize a specific target, and would change its shape when it bound to that target.
 He asked if Reeves knew of any good candidates.